Mesteriis/repository-updater/README.md

 `repository` specified the location of the add-on on GitHub.
 This must be in `organization/repository` or `username/repository` format.

-Finally, the `image` key defines the Docker container images on Docker Hub for this add-on. `{arch}` can be used as a placeholder for the architecture and is automatically replaced internally by the Repository Updater.
+The `image` key defines the Docker container images on Docker Hub for this add-on. `{arch}` can be used as a placeholder for the architecture and is automatically replaced internally by the Repository Updater.

+Finally, you can add individual `channels` key for each add-on.
+This allows you to store several versions of add-ons in one repository at once.
+This way is convenient if you have your own repository with a small number of add-ons.

 ## Add-ons Repository README template